Marine Corps Food Service Specialist MOS 3381

 To qualify for this job, a Marine needs a general technical (GT) score of 90 or higher on the Armed Services Vocational Aptitude Battery (ASVAB) test.
 They'll need to complete the basic food services course, or complete a minimum of six months of on-the-job training as a food service specialist.
 All courses are taught at U.S. Army Quartermaster School in Fort Lee, Virginia.

 Food service specialists work closely with food service officers (MOS 3302) but have different responsibilities.
-Food service officers are tasked with overseeing the organization and planning end of the Marine Corps kitchen operations, which includes budgeting and coordinating the food service and subsistence program and all the logistics involved.
+Food service officers are tasked with overseeing the organization and planning end of the Marine Corps kitchen operations, which includes budgeting and coordinating the food service and subsistence program as well as all the logistics involved.

 Anyone who aspires to the food service officer job must first serve as a food service specialist or as a Marine aide (MOS 3372).
 The job of Marine aide functions as a personal assistant to general and flag officers, helping with small tasks and other details.